mrsimpson/agentic-knowledge-mcp/README.md

 **Search any documentation as if you had written it yourself**

 An MCP server that guides AI assistants to navigate documentation using their built-in tools (grep, file reading) instead of traditional RAG.
-Leverages massive context windows and agentic search patterns for precise, intelligent documentation discovery.
+Leverages ever growing capabilities of large language models, better tool-calling and interpretation and agentic search patterns for precise, intelligent documentation discovery.

 ---